Who can get involved?

 - Wear closed-toe/closed-heel shoes in the shop

 VOLUNTEER AT THE SHOP: You can volunteer during any of our retail service times.
-If you haven’t taken or tested out of our Repair Classes, you’ll be limited to two hours of volunteering per visit, up to five hours per week.
-If you’re interested in working on bikes, we require you to take our Repair Classes.
+If you’re interested in working on bikes, we require you to take our tune up series of classes.
 All volunteers will usually work on something bike-related, but there’s usually some ‘housekeeping’ work to be done as well, cleaning, organizing or moving bikes.

 And if you have specialized skills (bookkeeping, web design, construction, plumbing, etc.), we can probably use your talents!
 If you’re an experienced bike mechanic, we’ll have you fix up a bike to test out of the Repair Classes, and you can jump right in to helping others use bikes.